akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-User-Lifecycle-Management/README.md

 User reported that they were unable to access the department finance shared folder.

 **Investigation:**

-Investigation revealed that the user account was **not a member of the Finance-Access security group**, which controls access to the finance shared resources.
+During the investigation, I checked the user’s group membership and noticed they were not part of the Finance-Access group.

+Since access to the shared folder is controlled by this group, this explained why the user could not access the resource.

 **Resolution:**